segmentio/segment-docs/src/connections/warehouses/catalog/redshift/index.md

 ### Can I use an SSH tunnel to connect to my Redshift instance?

-We don't currently support SSH tunneling.
-Typically our customers will use IP level restrictions to allow Segment's ETL to write to Redshift without leaving the cluster available to other connections.
+Segment does not currently support SSH tunneling to Redshift.
+You can usually allow Segment's ETL to write to Redshift without leaving the cluster available to other connections by using IP level restrictions.